Nitrate vulnerable zone: Regulations

 The restrictions are within Good Agricultural Practice guidelines, meaning that farmers are expected to adhere to the given regulations without receiving any subsidies.
 Farmers who do not adhere to these restrictions can be fined by the government.

 Locations

-Nitrate vulnerable zones were introduced by the United Kingdom government in response to the European Union mandate that all countries apart of the EU must reduce the nitrate in drinking water to a maximum of 50 NO3− mg/L to protect public health and environmental health.
+Nitrate vulnerable zones were introduced by the United Kingdom government in response to the European Union mandate that all countries in the EU must reduce the nitrate in drinking water to a maximum of 50 NO3− mg/L to protect public health and environmental health.

 United Kingdom

 The United Kingdom identifies nitrate vulnerable zones as discrete zones in specific agricultural regions.
 There are at least 70 nitrate vulnerable zones in England and several in Wales, covering 600,000 hectares of surface water and ground water.

 Wales

 The Welsh Government introduced an all Wales NVZ in 2021, previously, 2.4% of Wales' land was designated as a NVZ.
 Environmental and fishing groups welcomed the new rules.
 It will be rolled out, pending a review by the Senedd, over the next three years.
 The review came after major political backlash from opposition parties and farmers.